shinesoleil/ordering-exam/README.md

-5. return url in location when POST user with parameters
+5. return url in location when POST product with parameters
   e: 5 min